joomla-projects/joomla-testing/readme_parallel.md

 1. The first three tasks are assigned.

 2. One or two are finished(failed) and the rest are assigned.
-And that's it.
+And that's it, it hags here.

 The expected behaviour is: